 So I thought let’s do another famous sandwich, the turkey Devonshire.
 Yes, the Devonshire recipe was invented in Pittsburgh.
 That open-face turkey sandwich is a Pittsburgh original recipe.

 The Devonshire sandwich originated in the 1930s by a man named Frank Blandi.
 He first served them at The Stratford in the Shadyside neighborhood.

-The name for this sandwich came to him when he operated the Lemont Restaurant in Mount Washington Looking down at the city, he could see Devonshire Street.
+The name for this sandwich came to him when he operated the Lemont Restaurant in Mount Washington Looking down at the city of Pittsburgh, he could see Devonshire Street.
 He thought that would make a good name for a sandwich.
 That is how the Pittsburgh Devonshire sandwich got it’s name!